 2.1 In-situ measurements

 For this work, we used wind data from Météo-France recorded between 2017 and 2020 at a height of 10 m above sea level.
 Table 1 shows the stations that were used to determine the wind resource across La Réunion.
 All stations were used to describe the annual mean wind speed of La Réunion.
-However, 7 stations are only selected to be used diurnal and seasonal cycle.
+However, 7 stations are only selected to be used for the diurnal and seasonal cycles.

 Table 1: Stations of wind data used in this study over La Réunion